|Safety is often near the top of the list of reasons for preferring

 the safety for your cobot system, it should get into these processes

-so it gets documented and audited.
+so it is properly documented and audited.
 For example, consider

 putting EStop testing in your processes.
 Specifically how